"If you build it, they will come" does not apply to Web sites. How will

 - Add your web site address to all literature and publications

-(business cards, letter head, newsletters, fax cover sheets, etc.) right
+(business cards, letter head, newsletters, fax cover sheets, etc.)

 - Announce major changes to your site (such as the addition of a

 directory of services, an essay from an executive director, etc.),

 in your printed newsletter.
 Your goal is to have something in every

 newsletter that highlights additions or a resource on your Web site.

-- Make sure everyone who answers your organization's main phone line
+- Make sure everyone who answers your organization's main phone

-organization, this is often all the same person) knows
+mission-based organization, this is often all the same person) knows

 how to say the web site address, and knows what information is

 available via the Web site.
 It is particularly hurtful to an

 organization if all staff cannot do this and, instead, stumble over

 the URL of the site, or can't describe what's on the site.